headexpanded/fat_slob_plumbing/README.md

-This is a portfolio project to showcase my TypeScript, Next.js, React, and copy-writing chops.
+This is a portfolio project to showcase my TypeScript, Next.js, React, Bootstrap, and copy-writing chops.

 ## Fat Slob Plumbing

-#Stress testing domestic sewage systems since 2013.#
+# Stress testing domestic sewage systems since 2013.

 Ask yourself: what sort of web-site would a business named "Fat Slob Plumbing" have?

 It would probably be quite bad, right?
+But to their credit, the two guys who own and run Fat Slob Plumbing, Ron & Dave, realised they needed to modernise.
+So they hired me, Mark Hatherly, to update their site.

-So the challenge here is to use TypeScript, Next.js, and React to produce a "bad" website for Ron & Dave, the two guys who own and run Fat Slob Plumbing.
+I used TypeScript, Next.js, React, and Bootstrap to produce a new website for Fat Slob Plumbing, and guess what? - business has NOT gone down the toilet: quite the reverse, in fact.

 ## Learn More